How to re:Invent, Episode 4 - Packing and Survival Tricks

 Sleep beats FOMO every time.

 I know this can sound boring, but sleep does matter.
 Sleep beats FOMO all the time.
-I'm the worst person to give this advice, or maybe the perfect person, as I always get too little sleep every year, and in the end of the week, I'm exhausted.
-So, don't be like me, get your normal hours of sleep.
+I'm the worst person to give this advice, or maybe the perfect person, as I always get too little sleep each year, and by the end of the week, I'm exhausted.
+So, don't be like me—get your normal hours of sleep.
 If you travel from outside of North America, jet lag will probably also impact you.

 Don't Skip After-Hour Events